roma-glushko/magento2-dev-plus-exam/README.md

 Here is my experience from preparing to the exam which looks like a list of modules related to each exam topic that helps me to build skills and knowledge required to pass the exam.

+## Exam Details

+* 60 multiple choice questions
+* 90 minutes to complete the exam
+* 62% or higher needed to pass

 ## Content
 * Magento Architecture - Covered ✅
 * Magento UI - In Progress👷‍♂️